5jt/bouquet-wines/hugo/content/_index.md

 ![signature](images/signature.gif)

-**ORDERING** All prices are per case of 12 bottles, including VAT, and there is a minimum order of one case.
+**ORDERING** All prices are per case of 12 bottles, and there is a minimum order of one case.
 Delivery in the London area is free for orders of £350 or more.
-Smaller orders can be delivered at a cost of £15.50 including VAT.
+Smaller orders can be delivered at a cost of £15.50.

 <!-- Download the [**stock-clearance offers**](special-offers.pdf "Download PDF")! -->